ovh/docs/pages/platform/kubernetes-k8s/creating-a-cluster-through-terraform/guide.en-us.md

 Just create files ending with `.tf` containing the description of the resources you want to have.

 In our case, we want to create:

-* a OVHcloud managed Kubernetes cluster
+* an OVHcloud managed Kubernetes cluster
 * a nodepool

 So, let's start!